HIAS: HIAS today

-HIAS makes reference to Jewish tradition, values, and texts that call on Jews to help the stranger and to "repair the world" (tikkun olam, in Hebrew).
+HIAS makes reference to Jewish tradition, values, and texts that call on Jews to welcome the stranger.

-Thus, since 1975, and even more so since 2000, HIAS as a matter of policy has directed its resources to assist refugees and immigrants of all religions, ethnicities, nationalities, and backgrounds.
-It has helped many such refugees and immigrants to reunite with their families, and to resettle in the United States.
-In 2018, the very large majority of such refugees both recently and currently have been non-Jewish.
+Since the 1970s, HIAS has worked to assist refugees and displaced people of all religions, ethnicities, nationalities, and backgrounds.
+It has helped many such refugees to reunite with their families, and to resettle in the United States.

+HIAS has offices across five continents.
+Depending on location, HIAS services can include legal support, economic assistance, mental health care, housing, food assistance, refugee resettlement, and humanitarian assistance.
 HIAS also advocates in the United States Congress on policies affecting refugees and immigrants.

-HIAS has a presence in 22 countries across the globe.
-The organization's staff work with refugees living on the margins of foreign cities or in refugee camps.
-Depending on location, HIAS services can include trauma counseling, art therapy, legal representation, and humanitarian assistance, among others.
-Working with the U.S. government, the government of Israel, the United Nations High Commissioner for Refugees, and a host of non-governmental organizations, HIAS assists refugees with U.S. resettlement and follows through with immigrant integration and citizenship programs.
-In 1968, HIAS sold HIAS Immigrant Bank to what is known today as IDB Bank, which operated the acquisition as Israel Discount Trust Company, a member of the Federal Deposit Insurance Corporation.

-As of 2017, HIAS operates in the following places.

 In the United States, HIAS helps resettle refugees from around the world through a national affiliate network of Jewish agencies.
-It coordinates resettlement services, provides extensive integration and citizenship programs for Russian speaking refugees and immigrants, and gives scholarships to refugees.
 HIAS also advocates for immigration laws with a network of Jewish, interfaith, and other partners in Washington, DC, and nationwide.
 Additionally, HIAS promotes educational initiatives that encourage Jewish communities to engage in refugee aid and services.
-As of 2017, HIAS initiatives include: